jay-johnson/datanode/README.rst

 A python 2 container runtime for processing data science tasks and workloads.
 This repository builds a large (``~3.4 gb``) docker container hosting a virtual environment with a large number of data science pips installed.
 It is a no-ui backend processing workhorse for my https://github.com/jay-johnson/sci-pype analysis and tasks.

 I use this repository as a python 2 runtime with docker-compose to mount source, data, binaries, and third party libraries into known, pre-configured locations.
-I also mount my AWS + ssh keys and gitconfig so I can develop from inside the container (email me if you want that compose file).

 Build
 =====